kaunjovi/kaunjovi.github.io/_posts/2016-02-14-running-notes.md

   - Examples of apps in heroku.
   - Do visualizations.
 Pick data online.
   - git put. maven build.

-## What is the diff between github and bitbucket.

 # linked in account